Fleckism/SecurityPlus/SecurityPlus/08 D Personnel Policies.md

 ### Clean Desk Policy

-A clean desk policy means that each employee's work area should be free from any documents left there.
+==A clean desk policy means that each employee's work area should be free from any documents left there==.
 The aim of the policy is to prevent sensitive information from being obtained by unauthorized staff or guests at the workplace.
 # USER AND ROLE-BASED TRAINING

 Another essential component of a secure system is **effective user training**.
 Untrained users represent a serious vulnerability because they are susceptible to [[Social engineering]] and malware attacks and may be careless when handling sensitive or confidential data.